asearfos/chipper/README.md

 ### Download Chipper

 1. [Download](https://github.com/CreanzaLab/chipper/releases) the correct version of Chipper for your operating system.
-2. Unzip the folder.
+2. Unzip the folder, extracting all files.
-3. Navigate to and double click the executable named chipper.exe, which may have a bird as an icon.
+3. *Windows:* Navigate into the start_chipper folder and double click the Application file (.exe) named start_chipper, which may have a bird as an icon.
+The first time you try to open the file, you may receive the message "Windows Defender SmartScreen prevented an unrecognized app from starting.
+Running this app might put your PC at risk."
-4. You will now see a terminal window open, and soon after, the Chipper landing page will load.
+ Click "More info" and then select "Run anyway".
+You will now see a terminal window open.<br/>

+    *Mac:* Navigate into the start_chipper folder and double click the Unix executable file named start_chipper.
+The first time you try to open the file, you may receive the message "start_chipper can't be opened because it is from an unidentified developer".
+If so, right click on the file and select "Open".
+Click "Open" again on the popup to confirm.
+You will now see a terminal window open.

+    *Linux:* Open the terminal and type
+    "/path/to/start_chipper/start_chipper" without quotes and replacing
+    "/path/to" with the full file location.
+Hit enter.
+4. The Chipper landing page will soon open.
+Note, this can take some time to load the first time.
+If it does not open, close the terminal and try opening the start_chipper file again.
+For best performance, we recommend using Chipper in full-screen mode, especially if you are working on a low resolution display.
 You are ready to go!

 ### Install from source